 I know this whole process sounds unpleasant but it provides a lot of finality which should be your ultimate goal.

-What if I’m the person that had the locks changed on them?
+What if I’m the person that had the locks changed on and now I’m locked out?

 Call the police.
 If the locks were changed a few days ago, the police will let you in and tell you all to call your lawyers.